What is a vampire?

 – It is considered that someone can become a vampire for various reasons: because he was bitten by one, because of a curse after committing a serious crime, because he died a violent death, because his funeral ritual was not carried out correctly or because he was predisposed from who was born One of the most popular vampires is Dracula, a character created by the writer Bram Stoker in 1897 and inspired by Vlad Tepes, Prince of Wallachia in the fifteenth century.
 Dracula not only appears in Stoker’s novel, but he also stars in numerous films and television series.
 Throughout the history of cinema, there have been many movies that revolve around vampires.
 From the adaptation of Bram Stoker’s book, made in 1992 by Francis Ford Coppola, to “Interview with the Vampire” (1994) through “Nosferatu” (1922).
 Vampire is also the name given to the species of bats that feed by hematophagy: absorbing blood from other animals.
 These vampires that inhabit the American continent can transmit rabies.
 Finally, another meaning of the word is symbolic and allows mentioning an individual who tends to take advantage or abuse others out of greed.
 For example: “The country is being victimized by financial vampires”, “López is a vampire who squeezes his employees until they quit”, “Beware of the vampires who approach you to take away the money you just inherited”.

-See also What is the Public Good?
+See also What is the European Union?

 Related Posts